chartingshow/crypto-firewall/docs/disclaimers/uk-fca-info.md

 **Due to the potential for losses, the Financial Conduct Authority (FCA) considers cryptocurrency investment to be high risk!**

-**General Disclosure:** The content material shared is not intended to be relied upon as a forecast or investment advice and is not a recommendation, offer or solicitation to buy or sell any securities, cryptocurrencies, cryptoassets or to adopt any investment strategy.
+> **General Disclosure:** The content material shared is not intended to be relied upon as a forecast or investment advice and is not a recommendation, offer or solicitation to buy or sell any securities, cryptocurrencies, cryptoassets or to adopt any investment strategy.
 The use of terminology and the views expressed are intended to promote understanding and the responsible development of the sector and should not be interpreted as definitive legal views or those of content providers.
 Reliance upon information in this material is at the sole discretion of the reader.

 ### Steps to protect our followers

+* All `financial` content posted on our social media accounts, will contain a disclaimer and risk information.
 * This content has been prepared solely for informative purposes and should not be the basis for making investment decisions or be construed as a recommendation to engage in investment transactions or be taken to suggest an investment strategy in respect of any financial instruments or the issuers thereof.
 * The content shared is not related to the provision of advisory services regarding investment, tax, legal, financial, accounting, consulting or any other related services and are not recommendations to buy, sell or hold any asset.
 * The information shared is based on sources considered to be reliable, but not guaranteed, to be accurate or complete.